Skip to main content

 User Management

-• list_users (LIST) — Retrieve all users within your Fireflies team
+• list_users (LIST) — Retrieve all team users

 Contacts & Analytics